 Check Out These Career Sites to find the many paths our student begin at CCCTC!

 ONET: The O*NET program is the nation's primary source of occupational information.

 OOH: Occupational Outlook Handbook: Extensive government database of over 20,000 Career.

-Professional Organizations certify our programs The National Institute of Metalworking Skills (NIMS), a nationwide, industry level organization, assures parents and students that the skills we teach are relevant and important in today's job market.
-A program's certifications must be renewed, every three years, through an extensive onsite evaluation of the program.
+NIMS© The National Institute of Metalworking Skills (NIMS), a nationwide, industry level organization, assures parents and students that the skills we teach are relevant and important in today's job market.
+NIMS is the industry leader in this field.
+This program's certifications must be renewed every three years, through an extensive onsite evaluation of the program.

 PROFESSIONAL ADVISORY COUNSEL By Federal and state regulations each program has a group of local business and educational institutions that periodically meets to discuss the programs curriculum and resources to make sure current trends in technology and skills are being taught so that students are prepared for the ever changing career requirements for that industry. (more)